LinkedFaultAnalysis/LFA/README.md

 0X76B70A0F9110A641CC3DDD197A7AA355
 ```

 Bytes 12 and 13 are similar, as you can see.
-In the simulation phase, we analyze the implementation results using these leakages.
+In the simulation phase, we analyze the implementation results using these leakages. we use the AES Python code source[Description](https://github.com/LinkedFaultAnalysis/LFA/edit/main/README.md#description).